 According to Risenga, the main challenges that Stats SA is facing include keeping up with changes in technology and methods of collecting information, as well as a scarcity of resources.

-“As a developing nation, we continue to struggle to find the resources to bolster and support key programme in statistical development.
+“As a developing nation, we continue to struggle to find the resources to bolster and support key programmes in statistical development.
 We also need to review our methods of collection from time to time.
 Despite these challenges, the work still needs to be done,” he adds.

 Risenga is motivated by the trust the public puts in Stats SA to inform them about issues as well as the excellence with which staff members of Stats SA, regardless of their rank, perform their tasks.